Master of Educational Technology and Applied Learning Sciences: Capstone

 METALS culminates with a 7 month METALS Project course that is the focus of the second and third semesters.
 In this course students practice learning engineering applying the techniques, theories, and methodologies that they have mastered in the program to deliver a high fidelity prototype for their client.
 The prototype serves as a proof of concept for the client’s new or enhanced EdTech-based service, product or system.
 Teams of 4-6 students are purposefully interdisciplinary and have a variety of backgrounds including computer science, psychology, education, design, business, and related programs.

 The Capstone Project is one of the most unique and desirable components of this program for students.
-Students gain practical experience while they work with faculty and industry mentors in a team-based research and development project.
-Many of our students choose Carnegie Mellon METALS program on based on its reputation, the strength of the faculty, and the basis of the practical experience the capstone project provides.
+Students gain practical experience while working with faculty and industry mentors in team-based research and development projects.
+Many of our students choose the Carnegie Mellon METALS program based on its reputation, the strength of the faculty, and the practical experience that the capstone projects provide.
 (See past projects here; read about the advantages of becoming a capstone sponsor here; see our list of current & past sponsors.)

 Capstone Learning Objectives